 What is jaundice?

-Jaundice is a health condition caused by the build-up of a yellow substance called bilirubin, which is produced by red blood cells.1 When too much of this substance enters the bloodstream, it can result in the whites of someone's eyes or skin turning yellow.
+Jaundice is a health condition caused by the build-up of bilirubin, a yellow substance produced by red blood cells.1 When too much of this substance enters the bloodstream, it can cause the skin or the whites of the eyes to appear yellow.

 Bilirubin is released into the bloodstream when red blood cells die.
 Normally, the yellow substance is filtered out by the liver, but if there’s a problem that gives the liver trouble keeping up with this responsibility, bilirubin can build up.
-An excess of the substance in the blood may add a yellow tinge to the skin and eyes.2
+An excess of the substance in the blood is what creates that yellow tinge.2

-There are several factors that can make the liver struggle with filtering bilirubin, including:1,2
+Several factors can make the liver struggle with filtering bilirubin, including:1,2

 - Gallbladder problems, like gallstones